d-schneid/SOP/README.md

 If you want to provide a custom nginx config file (to make the site available from other hosts than localhost, for example) or use another image that is not `albinoboi/nginx-sop`, you will have to provide a config file.
-You can do this, for example, by mounting the config to `/etc/nginx/conf.d/sop.conf` or `/etc/nginx/http.d/sop.conf`
+You can do this for example, by mounting the config to `/etc/nginx/conf.d/sop.conf`.

 (see [NGINX config documentation](https://nginx.org/en/docs/beginners_guide.html)).
 An example NGINX config `sop.conf` with the progressbar module enabled: